omeirkhatri/Telegram-Appointment-Scheduler/docs/Guides/transportation-segments.md

 This guide provides comprehensive instructions for rolling out, managing, and operating the Transportation Segments feature in the BestDOC Appointment Scheduler.
 The feature enables dispatchers to create structured transportation segments for driver scheduling, replacing the single-driver assignment model.

+**Note**: This guide has been updated to reflect the new pickup/patient location terminology and pickup location type system implemented in the latest version.

 ## Table of Contents

 1. [Feature Overview](#feature-overview)